Mi Árbol y Yo

 Then it was time for studies

-With frequent returns
+With returns often

 A long journey was approaching

-One way ticket only
+One-way ticket only

 My tree sprouted, my childhood passed

-Many years have passed
+Many years have gone by

-And I'm finally back
+And I finally returned

-To my beloved homeland
+To my beloved hometown

-And at the edge of the courtyard
+And at the edge of the yard

-There he was waiting for me
+There it was waiting for me

-How to wait for a friend
+Like you wait for a friend

-He seemed to smile at me
+It seemed to smile at me

 Look, I’m full of nests